apostrophecms/apostrophe-documentation/reference/apostrophe-widgets/index.md

 Override this to perform custom joins not specified by your schema, talk to APIs, etc.

+Also implements the `scene` convenience option for upgrading assets delivered to the browser to the full set of `user` assets.
 ### sanitize(*req*, *input*, *callback*)
 Sanitize the widget.
 Invoked when the user has edited a widget on the browser side.
 By default, the `input` object is sanitized via the